The history of Innovations Federal Credit Union

 Fast-forwarding to the end of 2016, we wanted to do something a little more intricate with our choreography for our Holiday Lip Dub.
 So after an exhaustive search for the perfect idea, we took our cues from Pentatonix’s White Winter Hymnal, practiced our little hearts out, and came up with something we think is rather spectacular.
 Take a look and feel free to sing along with us if you know the words.

-And your credit union continues to grow.
-As of December 2016, we have grown to nearly $179 million in assets and we serve close to 19,000 members.
-Our goal is not to be the biggest but the very best in serving our membership.
+Our goal is not to be the biggest but the very best financial institution serving our membership.
 Stay with us and visit this site often so that you’ll always have the latest and greatest connection to all that Innovations has to offer.